griestopf/Fusee.Tutorial/Tutorial05/README.md

  - Again, set breakpoints in all methods and step through the traversal.
 See how transform, mesh and material components are processed.
  - Understand what the `RC.ModelView = View * _model.Tos;` line does.
 Why can we find this line in `PopState()` and in `OnTransform()`?
  - Debug into `LookupMesh()`. what is the purpose of this method?
+ - Look up the definition of `TransformComponent.Matrix()` inside FUSEE's sources to see that this is pretty close to what our old `ModelXForm()` did.

 ##Accessing Scene Properties
 Now we have a model that has a lot of parts that should be moved.
 Wheels should spin.
 The back wheels can be used to perform steering operations.